Hamilton: In the Interest of the Nation poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Hamilton: In the Interest of the Nation against these established plot points, we can identify how Kathrine Windfeld utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Hamilton: In the Interest of the Nation within the action genre.

 Comparative Analysis